letsencrypt/acme-spec/draft-barnes-acme.md

 response can only be used with the account key for which it was generated.

-An active attacker on the validation channel can subvert the ACME process, by performing normal ACME transactions and providing a validation response for his own account key.
+An active attacker on the validation channel can subvert the ACME process, by performing normal ACME transactions and providing a validation response for their own account key.
 The risks due to hosting providers noted above are a particular case.
 For identifiers where the server already has some credential associated with the domain this attack can be prevented by requiring the client to complete a proof-of-possession challenge.